benztranwot/benz/README.md

 [View Live Site](https://benz-tran-tech.vercel.app/)

 My new unique personal portfolio website.
-I started this project from scratch and did everything by myself include choosing the technologies, designing, developing and deploying.
+I started this project from scratch and did everything by myself from choosing the technologies to designing, developing and deploying.

 ## Preview